 - Spread about a one inch thick layer of potato dough onto a small cutting board and start scooping in small dumplings directly into the boiling water.
 Work in batches.

 - Let the potato dumplings rise and boil for a couple of minutes.

 - Rescue the dumplings from the water pot with a slotted spoon and let them drain some more by dropping them into a sieve set over a bowl.

 - In a large non-stick skillet and over medium high heat, drop the drained potato dumplings in the skillet with some vegetable oil and sauté for a few minutes until they get some color.
 Add 1 egg per pound of potatoes you originally started with and salt to taste.

 For the onions:

-- In a large skillet with a lid, add in 1 Tbsp of butter per 1/2 onion and sauté for about half an hour while stirring every 5 minutes or so, covering with a lid.
+- In a large skillet with a lid, add in 1 tablespoon of butter per ½ onion and sauté for about half an hour while stirring every 5 minutes or so, covering with a lid.

 Sauté bacon lardons in separate skillet and drain on a paper towel.
 Sprinkle Klößchen with bacon, add onions on the side or on top and enjoy with a glass of fresh milk (if you're from the KC area, I like Shatto milk myself…)!
 Guten Appetit!

 German cooking uses more technique than ingredients and oftentimes I am surprised at how simple ingredients like onions and potatoes can taste this good when they are prepared in certain ways.
 With each potato I was peeling, grating, wringing, boiling, sautéing and eating, I gained more respect towards my wonderful grandmother and her hard work and dedication to putting delicious things for us on the table every day for lunch (and granted, I had my fiancé Jason's help…).